-The Offering is subject to a minimum subscription of 500 Units for \$5,000.
+The Offering is subject to a minimum subscription from each Subscriber of 500 Units for \$5,000.
 Units cannot be purchased or held by "non-residents" as defined in the Income Tax Act (Canada) (the "Tax Act") nor by partnerships other than "Canadian partnerships" as defined in the Tax Act.
 See "Overview of the Legal Structure of the Partnership" and "Canadian Federal Income Tax Considerations".

 Capitalized terms used in this prospectus are defined in the Glossary.

-The Portfolios: Each class of Units is a separate non-redeemable investment fund for securities laws purposes and will have its own investment portfolio and investment objectives.
-The investment portfolio of the National Class Units (the "National Portfolio") is intended for investors in any of the provinces in which National Class Units are sold.
-The investment portfolio of the British Columbia Class Units (the "British Columbia Portfolio") is most suitable for investors who are resident in the Province of British Columbia or are otherwise liable to pay income tax in British Columbia.
-The investment portfolio of the Québec Class Units (the "Québec Portfolio") is most suitable for investors who are resident in the Province of Québec or are otherwise liable to pay income tax in Québec.
+The Portfolios: Each Class of Units (except for the Class P Units) is a separate non-redeemable investment fund for securities laws purposes and will have its own investment portfolios and investment objectives.
+The investment portfolios of the National Class Units (the "National Portfolios") are intended for investors in any of the Provinces in which National Class Units are sold.
+The investment portfolios of the British Columbia Class Units (the "British Columbia Portfolios") are most suitable for investors who are resident in the Province of British Columbia or are otherwise liable to pay income tax in British Columbia.
+The investment portfolios of the Québec Class Units (the "Québec Portfolios") are most suitable for investors who are resident in the Province of Québec or are otherwise liable to pay income tax in Québec.

-The National Portfolio's investment objective is to provide holders of National Class Units ("National Class Limited Partners") with an investment in a diversified portfolio of Flow-Through Shares of Resource Issuers engaged in the mining sector incurring Eligible

-Expenditures across Canada with a view to maximizing the tax benefits of an investment in National Class Units and achieving capital appreciation and/or income for National Class Limited Partners.
+The National Portfolios' investment objectives are to provide holders of National Class Units ("National Class Limited Partners") with an investment in diversified portfolios of Flow-Through Shares of Resource Issuers engaged in the mining sector incurring Eligible Expenditures across Canada with a view to maximizing the tax benefits of an investment in National Class Units and achieving capital appreciation and/or income for National Class Limited Partners.

-The British Columbia Portfolio's investment objective is to provide holders of British Columbia Class Units ("British Columbia Class Limited Partners") with an investment in a diversified portfolio of Flow-Through Shares of Resource Issuers engaged in the mining sector incurring Eligible Expenditures principally in the Province of British Columbia with a view to maximizing the tax benefits of an investment in British Columbia Class Units and achieving capital appreciation and/or income for British Columbia Class Limited Partners.
+The British Columbia Portfolios' investment objectives are to provide holders of British Columbia Class Units ("British Columbia Class Limited Partners") with an investment in diversified portfolios of Flow-Through Shares of Resource Issuers engaged in the mining sector incurring Eligible Expenditures principally in the Province of British Columbia with a view to maximizing the tax benefits of an investment in British Columbia Class Units and achieving capital appreciation and/or income for British Columbia Class Limited Partners.

-The Québec Portfolio's investment objective is to provide holders of Québec Class Units ("Québec Class Limited Partners") with an investment in a diversified portfolio of Flow-Through Shares of Resource Issuers engaged in the mining sector incurring Eligible Expenditures principally in the Province of Québec with a view to maximizing the tax benefits of an investment in Québec Class Units and achieving capital appreciation and/or income for Québec Class Limited Partners.
+The Québec Portfolios' investment objectives are to provide holders of Québec Class Units ("Québec Class Limited Partners") with an investment in diversified portfolios of Flow-Through Shares of Resource Issuers engaged in the mining sector incurring Eligible Expenditures principally in the Province of Québec with a view to maximizing the tax benefits of an investment in Québec Class Units and achieving capital appreciation and/or income for Québec Class Limited Partners.